caskcsg/sentemb/README.md

 * `--model_name_or_path`: Pre-trained checkpoints to start with.
 For now we support BERT-based models (`bert-base-uncased`, `bert-large-uncased`, etc.) and RoBERTa-based models (`RoBERTa-base`, `RoBERTa-large`, etc.).
 * `--temp`: Temperature for the contrastive loss.
 * `--pooler_type`: Pooling method.
 It's the same as the `--pooler_type` in the [evaluation part](#evaluation).
-* `--mlp_only_train`: We have found that for unsupervised SimCSE, it works better to train the model with MLP layer but test the model without it.
-You should use this argument when training unsupervised SimCSE models.
 * `--hard_negative_weight`: If using hard negatives (i.e., there are 3 columns in the training file), this is the logarithm of the weight.
 For example, if the weight is 1, then this argument should be set as 0 (default value).
 * `--do_mlm`: Whether to use the MLM auxiliary objective.
 If True:
   * `--mlm_weight`: Weight for the MLM objective.